 Staff Therapist

-Barbara offers systemic, client-centered, and cognitive behavioral therapy for children, adults, couples, and families.
-She tailors each session to individual needs, incorporating family systems and relational dynamics.
-She creates a safe, open environment that fosters collaboration and growth, helping patients explore new perspectives, achieve goals, and strengthen personal fulfillment.
+I offer systemic, client-centered, and cognitive behavioral therapy for children, adults, couples, and families, tailoring each session to individual needs and incorporating family systems and relational dynamics.
+I provide trauma-focused, culturally competent care for Anxiety, Depression, Mood Disorders, Autism Spectrum Disorder, and LGBTQ+ issues.
+I create a safe, open environment that fosters collaboration and growth, helping patients explore new perspectives, achieve goals, and strengthen personal fulfillment.

-Barbara begins with an intake session that includes a psychosocial assessment and discussion of the client’s history and goals.
-She develops individualized treatment plans in collaboration with patients and begins sessions with open-ended prompts to focus on client priorities.
-Through ongoing assessment, dialogue, and adaptable session structure, she builds trust, promotes change, and ensures each patient’s needs are met.
+I begin with an intake session that includes a psychosocial assessment and discussion of the client's history and goals.
+I develop individualized treatment plans in collaboration with patients and begin sessions with open-ended prompts to focus on client priorities.
+Through ongoing assessment, dialogue, and adaptable session structure, I build trust, promote change, and ensure each patient's needs are met.

 View Bio ›